FIVE judicial officers appointed

 Chief Executive Officer's Management Advisory Group

-In 2012–13, CMAG continued to provide advice to the CEO on new policy and other initiatives.
+In 2013–14, CMAG continued to provide advice to the Chief Executive Officer on new policy and other initiatives.
 These included:

-- the application of the Court Excellence Framework
+- continued implementation of the Court Excellence Framework including the staff survey

 Audit and Risk Committee

 The Audit and Risk Committee is established in accordance with section 46 of the Financial Management and Accountability Act 1997.
-It supports the Chief Executive Officer to ensure that the Court’s financial accounts are in accordance with the Finance Minister’s Orders and provide a true and accurate description of the Court’s financial position.
-The committee comprises an external chair and two senior managers from the Court’s administration.
+It supports the Chief Executive Officer to ensure that the Court's financial accounts are in accordance with the Finance Minister's Orders and provide a true and accurate description of the Court's financial position.
+The committee comprises an external chair, an external member, and two senior managers from the Court's administration.

 National Consultative Committee